IntelSoftware/SYCL_101/03_Modern/11_nested_namespaces.rst

          // declarations
    }

 It is useful when you want to declare functions and variables in the deepest namespace.
 It also allows you to easily track the namespace in which you're writing your declarations.
-Similarly, as with a single namespace, to call the function or variable declared within the nested namespace, you need to write all levels of the namespaces, like below:
+Similarly, as with a single namespace, to call the function or variable declared within the nested namespace, you need to write all levels of the namespaces:

 .. code-block:: cpp